Skip to main content

 const objectCopy = Object.fromEntries(map);

-The above is especially useful if we are working with maps in our code, but that map data needs to be serialised to JSON to be sent to an API or even passing the data as an object to another library instead of a map.
+This becomes handy when you’re working with maps in your code, but need to serialise that map data to JSON for an API, or pass the data as an object to another library instead of a map.

 const getGlobalThis = () => {